RGuisgo/R-Scripting---Data-Analytics-/README.md

 # R-Scripting---Data-Analytics---2nd-Thesis
-Analysis of impacts on Foreign Direct Investment in Ghana using R
+Impacts of Macroeconomic Variables on Foreign Direct Investment in
+Ghana: An Autoregressive Distributed Lag (ARDL) Bounds Test Approach in R